How to Get a VA Loan for a Manufactured Home

 It can be tough to find a lender who offers VA loans for manufactured homes.
 Lenders consider them a risky investment, in part because they depreciate far more quickly than site-built homes.
 If you aren’t able to find a VA-approved lender who will offer you a manufactured home loan, you may want to explore these alternatives.

-• Chattel loans.
+- Chattel loans.
 About 4 out of 10 (42%) loans issued to people purchasing manufactured homes are chattel loans, according to a report from the Consumer Financial Protection Bureau.
-Like a mortgage, a chattel loan is secured — the only difference is that if you default on a chattel loan, your lender can repossess your manufactured home but not the land it sits on.
+Like a mortgage, a chattel loan is a secured loan— the only difference is that if you default on a chattel loan, your lender can repossess your manufactured home but not the land it sits on.

 Any manufactured home built before June 15, 1976, won’t qualify for a VA loan, as it doesn’t conform to the U.S. Department of Housing and Urban Development’s (HUD) standards.
 Also known as the “HUD Code,” these rules are set out in the Federal Manufactured Home Construction and Safety Standards, which serves as the federal building code for manufactured homes.